irahulcse/Flutter_Material_Page_Route/README.md

 <a href="https://instagram.com/rahulchandra_99"><img src="https://github.com/aritraroy/social-icons/blob/master/instagram-icon.png?raw=true" width="60"></a>

 ### Testing

 Testing of the Project is Done :heavy_check_mark:

-### Basic Git Workflow/If you want to contribute to this project:
+### Basic Workflow/If you want to contribute to this project:
 You can follow the below workflow, if you are new to Git.

 #### Initial setup